MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 | ---------- |
 | `TB` [012] |

-Describes how the world transform, dots per inch (DPI), and stroke width affect the shape of the pen.
+Describes how the world transforms, dots per inch (DPI), and stroke width affect the shape of the pen.
 This attribute corresponds to the [CanvasStrokeTransformBehavior](http://microsoft.github.io/Win2D/html/T_Microsoft_Graphics_Canvas_Geometry_CanvasStrokeTransformBehavior.htm) enumeration.
 Default value is `0` (`Normal`).

 | Member   | Value | Description                                                                                                                   |
 | -------- | ----- | ----------------------------------------------------------------------------------------------------------------------------- |